davepinch/pinchy.cc/content/topics/places/creeks/racehorse-creek/how-to-get-to-the-racehorse-creek-fossils.md

 ---
-title: "How to get to the Racehorse Creek fossils"
+title: "How to get to the Racehorse Landslide Fossil Fields" directions of: Racehorse Landslide Fossil Fields
 ---